Maxim Group lifts Nano Dimension Ltd. [NNDM] price estimate. Who else is bullish?

 Maxim Group have made an estimate for Nano Dimension Ltd. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 21, 2016.

-Nano Dimension Ltd. [NNDM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.51.
-With this latest performance, NNDM shares gained by 5.01% in over the last four-week period, additionally plugging by 240.83% over the last 6 months – not to mention a rise of 1034.06% in the past year of trading.
+Nano Dimension Ltd. [NNDM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.27.
+With this latest performance, NNDM shares dropped by -33.87% in over the last four-week period, additionally plugging by 207.11% over the last 6 months – not to mention a rise of 579.63% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Nano Dimension Ltd. [NNDM] shares currently have an operating margin of -1050.84 and a Gross Margin at -24.18.
 Nano Dimension Ltd.’s Net Margin is presently recorded at -1426.71.